Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT: Observation and Data Analysis

 Figure~\ref{fig:phase_sample} shows the phase values (eq.~\ref{eq:phase}) covered in each observation epoch discussed earlier.
 Out of total $\sim 18$ hours of total observation duration (splits into seven different epochs), around $12$ hours observation time (splits into four different epochs) sampled the activity phase of this repeater over a phase range of $\sim 0.51$ to $\sim 0.55$ whereas the full observation duration sampled the phase space from $\phi\simeq 0.4$ to $\simeq 0.6$.
 However, these observations did not uniformly sample the phase space of this repeater within the phase range $0.4 \leq \phi \leq 0.6$, where Figure~\ref{fig:phase_sample} shows a large discontinuity in the phase sampling from $\phi\simeq 0.4$ to $\phi\simeq 0.5$.

-The phase range covered by each of the observation epochs is tabulated in table~\ref{tab:value_range}.
+The phase values covered by each of the observation epochs are tabulated in Tables~\ref{tab:burst_parameters_1} and \ref{tab:burst_parameters_2}.
 Furthermore, we have not tested the active window of this repeater because the observations referenced above did not cover the repeater's full phase space.
 We have estimated the phase value of all the detected bursts from this repeater using Eq.~\ref{eq:phase} and examined how the physical parameters of the bursts change with their phase values, which is discussed later in this paper.

 By combining all seven epochs, we sampled the activity phase of $\FRB$ from approximately $0.4$ to $0.6$ (Table~\ref{tab:literature_P1}), although this phase space sampling was not continuous.
 It has been reported that the activity phase of this repeater depends on the observing frequency \citep{pastor2021}.
 Therefore, we consider only other observations with frequency ranges comparable to our observing bands.
 These observations include GBT ($300-400$ MHz) \citep{chawla20}, CHIME ($400-800$ MHz) \citep{mckinven23,pearlman20,sand22}, SRT ($300-400$ MHz) \citep{trudu23}, and previous uGMRT ($300-500$ MHz) observations \citep{sand22,trudu23}.
 These studies sampled the activity phase of $\FRB$ from approximately $0.37$ to $0.65$ (Table~\ref{tab:literature_P1}), which is nearly equivalent to our sampling range.